 General – Children and Adults

 - Scratch – Imagine, Program, Share — Scratch from MIT is a creative learning site for children, which has projects that range from the solar system to paper planes to music synths and more.

 - Udemy — Udemy hosts mostly paid video tutorials in a wide range of general topics including personal development, design, marketing, lifestyle, photography, software, health, music, language, and more.

-- E-learning for kids — E-learning for Kids offers elementary school courses for children ages 5-12 that cover curriculum topic including math, science, computer, environment, health, language, life skills and others.
+- E-learning for kids — E-learning for Kids offers elementary school courses for children ages 5-12 that cover curriculum topics including maths, science, computer studies, environment, health, language, life skills and others.

-- Ed2go — Ed2go aims their “affordable” online learning courses at adults, and partners with over 2,100 colleges and universities to offer this virtual but instructor-led training in multiple categories — with options for instructors who would like to participate.
+- Ed2go — Ed2go aims “affordable” online learning courses at adults, It partners with more than 2,100 colleges and universities to offer this virtual but instructor-led training in multiple categories.
+There are also options for instructors who would like to participate.

-- GCF Learn Free — GCFLearnFree.org is a project of Goodwill Community Foundation and Goodwill Industries, targeting anyone look for modern skills, offering over 1,000 lessons and 125 tutorials available online at anytime, covering technology, computer software, reading, math, work and career and more.
+- GCF Learn Free — GCFLearnFree.org is a project of Goodwill Community Foundation and Goodwill Industries, targeting anyone look for modern skills.
+It offers more than 1,000 lessons and 125 tutorials, available online at anytime, covering technology, computer software, reading, maths, work and career and more.

 - Howcast — Howcast hosts casual video tutorials covering general topics on lifestyle, crafts, cooking, entertainment and more.

-- Memrise — Lessons on the Memrise (sounds like “memorize”) site include languages and other topics, and are presented on the principle that knowledge can be learned with gamification techniques, which reinforce concepts.
+- Memrise — Lessons on the Memrise (sounds like “memorize”) site include languages and other topics, and are presented on the principle that knowledge can be learned with gaming techniques.

 - SchoolTube — SchoolTube is a video sharing platform for K-12 students and their educators, with registered users representing over 50,000 schools and a site offering of over half a million videos.